Priority mandates for a Net-Zero Future:

 - The regulators themselves will also need to develop their own capacity to use data, their understanding of the role data plays in their sector, and their understanding of when, where and how to intervene in the sector.

 Organisations need the capacity to make use of data and an understanding of how to share it safely.
-To achieve this, data literacy and skills will need to increase across the engineering professions and organisations, and a range of stakeholders will need to collaborate.
+To achieve this, data literacy and skills will need to increase across the industry professions and organisations, and a range of stakeholders will need to collaborate.

 - Professional bodies and societies should ensure that their professional development and certification courses are building data skills